w3labkr/py-image-toolkit/README.md

 - If `python resize.py` command fails due to invalid arguments or critical processing errors, it will exit with a non-zero status code.
 Check terminal output for specific error messages.
 - If `python crop.py` command encounters critical setup issues (e.g., model download failure, output directory problems, invalid input path) or unhandled processing errors, it will exit with a non-zero status code. `CropSetupError` indicates a problem that prevented the operation from starting.
 Check terminal output and logs for details.
 - If `python ocr.py` command fails, check for PaddleOCR model availability, correct paths, and library installation.
 Error messages in the terminal or logs should provide more details.
+- If `python optimize.py` command fails, ensure that the image files are valid and that you have appropriate file access permissions.
+Check terminal output for specific error messages.

 ---